c-mcritchie/INTP362Blog2/README.md

 # INTP362Blog2

-A tech blog for INTP 362
+The project for a blog.